jinglebot/Vehicle_Detection_and_Tracking/writeup_report.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Based on suggestions in the forum, I tried a systematic approach on which scales to use by testing all the best values: 1, 1.5 and 2.
-I decided to limit my selection to two scales: 1.5 and 2 so it wouldn't be too hard on the memory.
+I decided to limit my selection to two scales: 1. and 1.5 so it wouldn't be too hard on the memory.
 I also adjusted the starting and ending height(y) range that the sliding window would search since the small scales for the small vehicles would most likely be around the middle part of the image only and the big scales for the bigger vehicles would take more space in the lower part of the image.
 I used a `cell_per_step=2` which is equivalent to an overlap of 75% because it gives a better detection result.

 ![Image with the window boxes][image3]